Justwhittaker/PRO1-CITYVINE/README.md

     SyntaxError: invalid syntax

 Deployment
-I used Github pages in Github to control the deployment of the website you will find the deployment at https://justwhittaker.github.io/PRO1-CITYVINE/
+I used Github pages in Github to control the deployment of the website.
+    You will find the deployment at https://justwhittaker.github.io/PRO1-CITYVINE/

 Credits